zedithx/-contdevdep-ex1/README.md

 ## Project Structure

-- **Service 1**: Exposed as a public HTTP server on port `8199`, collects and exposes its own container information as well as data from Service 2.
+- **Service 1**: Hidden HTTP server on port `8199`, collects and exposes its own container information as well as data from Service 2 to the Nginx Webserver.
 - **Service 2**: Runs privately within the Docker network and provides its container information to Service 1 when requested.
+- **Nginx Service**: Acts as a webserver on the exposed port `8081`

 ### Features